dFiddle/dFiddle-2.0/README.md

 ### What is it good for?

-JSFiddle et al. are all great when there's a need to fiddling with CSS/JavaScript/HTML snipets or sharing code during discussions on stackoverflow or newsgroups.
+JSFiddle et al. are all great when there's a need to fiddling with CSS/JavaScript/HTML snippets or sharing code during discussions on stackoverflow or newsgroups.

-Unfortuanately, due to the nature of Durandal that encourage you to break down apps in many smaller modules and then use [composition] to stich them back together, those apps are no longer at their sweet spot. because there's no easy way to deal with multiple smaller external files.
+Unfortunately, due to the nature of Durandal that encourage you to break down apps in many smaller modules and then use [composition] to stitch them back together, those apps are no longer at their sweet spot. because there's no easy way to deal with multiple smaller external files.

 **dFiddle** to the rescue.